Curriculum and Instructional Programs

 Acceleration

-In response to the Accelerated Placement Act (Public Act 100-0421), the District 96 elementary (Grades K-5) acceleration policy allows for students to gain access to accelerated curriculum.
+In response to the Accelerated Placement Act (Public Act 100-0421), the District 96 elementary (Grades K-5) acceleration policy allows for students to gain access to an accelerated curriculum.
 Parents of students in grades K-4 may request their child(ren) be assessed for acceleration by May 1st of the current school year.
 If students qualify for accelerated placement, that placement will be implemented the following school year.
 Middle school (Grades 6-8) opportunities for acceleration are focused on language arts and math on a course-by-course basis.
 There are acceleration time restrictions for some courses because they are prerequisites for future coursework, and students cannot miss the content of those courses.
 Additional information, including specific qualification criteria, is available on the district website.

 District Special Education Services